puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 `setcode` statement.

-When a fact has more than one resolution, the first resolution that returns a value other than `nil` will set the fact's value.
+When a fact has more than one resolution, the first resolution that returns a value other than `nil` sets the fact's value.
 The way that Facter decides the issue of resolution precedence is the weight property.
 Once Facter rules out any resolutions that are excluded because of `confine` statements, the resolution with the highest weight is evaluated first.
 If that resolution returns `nil`, Facter moves on to the next resolution (by descending weight) until it gets a value for the fact.

-By default, the weight of a fact is the number of confines for that resolution, so that more specific resolutions takes priority over less specific resolutions.
+By default, the weight of a fact is the number of confines for that resolution, so that more specific resolutions take priority over less specific resolutions.

 ``` ruby
 # Check to see if this server has been marked as a postgres server